-Excess Contribution Withdrawn by April 15.
+Excess Self-Employed 401k Contribution Withdrawn by April 15

 Excess Contribution NOT Withdrawn by April 15

-Also, the earnings from the excess contribution will be taxable income for 2016.
-If the mistake is not corrected, then the IRS may disqualify the entire 401(k) plan retroactive to the beginning of year 1, resulting in the employee’s entire 401(k) account balance to become income to the employee which would have massive adverse tax consequences.
+Also, the earnings from the excess contribution will be taxable income for the following year.
+If the mistake is not corrected, then the IRS may disqualify the entire 401k plan retroactive to the beginning of year 1.
+This results in the employee’s entire 401k account balance to become income to the employee which would have massive adverse tax consequences.

-But the main reason why you want to be more conservative in your Solo 401(k) contribution is not the fine, but the stress of getting an IRS audit letter in the mail, and the TIME it will take to amend your tax returns.
+But the main reason why you want to be more conservative in your self-employed 401k contribution is not the fine.
+Th main reason is the stress of getting an IRS audit letter in the mail.
+It will also take time to amend your tax returns.
 This process can take hours.

 Remember, when in doubt, round down your self-employed 401k contribution amount.